-Phase 1: Prepare
+Phase 1: Prepare Planning

-Planning

-In the planning phase, a risk communicator will take the pre-planning assessment and other weather-management requirements and create a weather plan while working closely with event organizers.
+In the planning phase, a DTN Risk Communicator will take the pre-planning assessment and other weathermanagement requirements and create a weather plan while working closely with event organizers.
 The plan considers known weather threats and related safety concerns for people in various roles, such as crews, artists, athletes, vendors, and guests.
 In addition, the plans consider tolerances, lead times, and communication processes to maximize efficiency while promoting a safe atmosphere for all involved.

-The Risk Communicator will also conduct a site assessment and related workshop.
 This promotes a better understanding of the specific operational concerns related to the event and its location.

-Once complete, the Risk Communicator will prepare an enhanced weatherrisk summary and any necessary action plans, including establishing a trigger chart of thresholds that launch actions into motion.
+Once complete, the DTN Risk Communicator will prepare an enhanced weather-risk summary and any necessary action plans, including establishing a trigger chart of thresholds that launch actions into motion.
 Lastly, they create a communications structure and plan to ensure that everyone involved knows their roles and related actions if a weather situation arises.

-Because of the nature of outdoor events, there is already a healthy respect and understanding of the weather.
+Because of the nature of outdoor events, there is already a respect and understanding of the weather.
 Still, this planning process gives event organizers access to additional insights that can help improve safety and operational efficiencies.
-Simply put, a Risk Communicator is a partner who serves as the weather expert, helping event organizers prepare to deliver the best possible results.
+Simply put, a DTN Risk Communicator is a partner who serves as the weather expert, helping event organizers prepare to deliver the best possible results.